Posted on April 8, 2022 in Neck

 A neck lift differs from neck liposuction because the procedure addresses excess skin and soft tissue laxity in the area, not just excess fat.
 This typically occurs as a result of aging, when collagen production slows and the soft tissues of the neck lose elasticity.
 This results in wrinkles and sagging, which is commonly referred to as “turkey neck.”
-A neck lift can, in many cases, be performed with only local anesthesia or minimal sedation.
 The procedure typically involves making a small incision behind the ears or just below the chin.
 Through these incisions, the muscles are tightened and re-draped, and excess loose skin can be removed.
 This creates a smooth appearance with reduced wrinkles or sagging.
 In addition to these steps, liposuction may be used to remove deposits of excess fat.

 A neck lift is a better choice for many patients because the procedure addresses multiple sources of a poor appearance in the neck, not just excess fat.
 While some patients may believe that a neck lift is more invasive than liposuction, this is not necessarily the case.
 Neck lifts can be completed with small incisions similar to liposuction, ensuring that scars are small and inconspicuous.
 Some patients, particularly younger patients, may only be concerned with excess fat in the chin and neck area.
 In these cases, Dr. Ransom may recommend Kybella, an injectable, rather than liposuction.
 Kybella allows you to remove a “double chin,” known by plastic surgeons as “submental fullness,” without any incisions or anesthesia.